 Below are forty designs inspired by retro, vintage, and antique elements.
-They range from campy to completely professional, and everything in between.
+They range from campy to completely professional and everything in between.
 Use them as inspiration for creating your own vintage designs.

-Full list after jump.
+Full list after the jump.

 Antique and Pre-20th Century Inspired Designs

-The most common eras antique-inspired websites take design cues from seem to be the Victorian era and classical Rome and Greece.The best designs tend to be formal-looking, and evoke a sense of propriety without looking stuffy.
+The most common eras antique-inspired websites take design cues from seeming to be the Victorian era and classical Rome and Greece.The best designs tend to be formal-looking and evoke a sense of propriety without looking stuffy.

 Early 20th Century Inspired Designs